The Remus Family of West Prussia:

 In the end, many of these families did acquire their own farm, although often in sandy soil.

 There were two subsequent migrations out of Saxony to Prussian northern Poland.
-Some migrated after the partition of Poland in 1772 to take advantage of the incentives for German settlement offered by the Prussian government.
+Some migrated after the partition of Poland in 1772 and 1794 to take advantage of the incentives for German settlers offered by the Prussian government.
 Others migrated following the take over of Saxony by the Prussians in the early 1800's.

 Please send any queries to Bill Remus at